initialcommit-com/git-story/README.md

 # git-story
-Easily create video animations (.mp4) of your Git commit history, directly from your Git repo.
+Tell the story of your Git project by creating video animations (.mp4) of your commit history directly from your Git repo.

 ## Use cases
 - Visualizing Git projects